 Take advantage of tax benefits for money you spend on education.
-Both the federal government and the state of Maine offer tax credits and deductions.
+Both the state of Maine and the federal government offer tax credits and deductions.

 American Opportunity Tax Credit

 This federal tax credit is up to $2,500 per student (100% of the first $2,000 of expenses, and 25% of the next $2,000).
 It is available for the first four years of postsecondary education.
 To receive it, you must show you paid for qualified education expenses.
 There is a maximum income limit (currently $90,000 for single/head of household or $180,000 for married filing jointly).